 Biotic fate and transport models have been developed for the depleted uranium (DU) waste cell at the Clive repository to evaluate the redistribution of soils, and contaminants within the soil, by native flora and fauna.
-The biotic models are part of a larger Performance Assessment (PA) model that has been built to evaluate the consequences of contaminant migration over time from the DU waste cell.
-The purpose of the PA model is to provide a decision management system that will support future disposal, closure and long term monitoring decisions, as well as supporting all regulatory requirements of PAs and other environmental assessments for these waste disposal systems.
+The biotic models are part of the larger Clive DU PA Model that has been built to evaluate the consequences of contaminant migration over time from the DU waste cell.
+The purpose of the Model is to provide a decision management system that will support future disposal, closure and long term monitoring decisions, as well as supporting all regulatory requirements of PAs and other environmental assessments for these waste disposal systems.
 The Clive facility is located in the eastern side of the Great Salt Lake Desert, with flora and fauna characteristic of Great Basin alkali flat and Great Basin desert shrub communities.